leaktk/scanner/README.md

 * Unittest and refactor what's currently there
 * Group gitleaks code into a single object as the source of truth
 * Create a Workspace object to manage the workspace folders (creating, clearing, etc)
-* Encapsulate some of the linux specific bits
+* Encapsulate some of the Linux specific bits